RegioJet: Fares and service

 An internet connection is available free of charge and the option to book a specific seat is available for all classes.

-Rolling stock

-Locomotives

-In May 2010, the purchase of 9 Škoda Class E630 electric locomotives was announced.
-They had originally been sold to Ferrovie Nord Milano in the 1990s and had been modified according to the conditions of the Italian market.
-After the purchase by RegioJet, the locomotives were modified for operation in the Czech Republic; the gear ratio was changed in order to increase the maximum speed of 140 km/h.

-The newest additions to the locomotive fleet are fifteen Traxx locomotives, Class 388s, from the Canadian manufacturer Bombardier – they entered service between 2020 and 2021.
-RegioJet had a public survey as to which colour motif to use on the ends of their new Class 388s - the Red motif was chosen to be the most popular out of a choice of four.

 Coaches

 All of the transporter's coaches have the corporate yellow outer paint and blue-red logo of the name REGIOJET.
 In addition, there is signate to denote the class, respective fares and pictograms of the offered services close to the entrance door.

 In June 2011, RegioJet purchased 14 used coaches from Austrian operator ÖBB, which had been previously reconstructed to reach speeds of 200 km/h and retrofitted with AC, vacuum toilets and power sockets.
 They were transported to the Czech Republic in early June 2011 and late July 2011, before entering service in September 2011 having undergone a complete interior adjustment.
 Another 14 coaches were purchased in July 2011.
 All coaches (12 ABmz 61 81 30-90 coaches, 8 Ampz 61 81 18-91 coaches, 8 Bmz 61 81 21-90 coaches) were marked as second class by RegioJet, although for ÖBB these coaches and parts of the coaches of class A served as first class.
 It was reported that in January 2014, RegioJet had purchased another 45 coaches of the same series from ÖBB, with 27 of them first class coaches.

 In September 2014 at InnoTrans, the Slovak company Molpir, the supplier of the FUNTORO on-board entertainment system, introduced a high-capacity coach for RegioJet from Romanian manufacturer Astra Vagoane Călători.
 The coach was designed under cooperation with the interior studio Flagu-Coplass and architect Patrik Kotas.
 The coaches have seats from German company GRAMMER and feature a TV screen for each seat.
 Each coach costs approximately €1 mil.
 10 coaches were ordered in total, to be put into operation in the following months.

 At the end of 2017, the transporter purchased 6 coaches from the bankrupt open-access operator Arenaways – they were manufactured in 2010 and operated for several months in Italy before being purchased by RegioJet.
 The company ordered another 10 Astra coaches from the Romanian producer.